-Financial transactions relating to services are handled by our payment services providers, worldpay.
+Financial transactions relating to our website and services are handled by our payment services provider, worldpay.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of [processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds].
-You can find information about the payment services providers’ privacy policies and practices at https://www.worldpay.com/uk/privacy-policy
+You can find information about the payment services providers’ privacy policies and practices at Worldpay.com

 Keeping your data secure